18F/omb-eregs/README.md

     port 8001
   * `dev-api` - Build the admin/API app and run it in "development" mode on port 8001
-  * `dev-ui` - Build the UI app and run it "development" mode on port 8000
+  * `dev` - Build and run the UI and API app in "development" mode (port 8000 for UI, 8001 for API).
-  * `prod-ui` - Run the UI app in "production" mode on port 8000 (requires JS be compiled already)
+  * `prod` - Run the UI and API apps in "production" mode (port 8000 for UI, 8001 for API).
+Note that this requires the JS be compiled already.
 1. One use commands which run until complete.
 These are ran via `docker-compose run`
   * `manage.py`